Blog

 Herbal Medicine

-Herbal medicine is the oldest and still the most widely used system of medicine in the world today.
+Herbal medicine is the oldest and the most widely used system of medicine in the world today.
 It is medicine made exclusively from plants.
-It is used in all societies and is common to all cultures.

-Herbal medicine is increasingly being validated by scientific investigation which seeks to understand the active chemistry of the plant.
-Many modern pharmaceuticals have been modelled on, or derived from, phytochemicals found in plants.
+Herbal medicine is validated by rigorous scientific research which has explored the complex chemistry of plants.
+Many modern pharmaceuticals have been modelled on, or derived from, phytochemicals found in herbs.
 Increasing research on herbal medicine demonstrates that liquid botanicals play a critical role during, before and after a diagnosis of cancer.

 Individualised Plans